Alternative to powersharing in NI is joint UK/Irish arrangement – O’Neill

 The mechanism offers a minority of MLAs (30 from at least two parties) the ability to refer to the UK Government its concerns about the introduction of new EU laws in Northern Ireland.
 The Government could then potentially veto the application of those laws in the region.

+“But, yes, absolutely there shouldn’t be an ability for anybody to be able to, because of political reasons, to block.

+“This mechanism is something that apparently is something only to be used whenever there is something that has significant impact, as opposed to anything that’s perhaps trivial by nature.”

-The DUP has yet to decide whether or not to back the Windsor Framework.
+The DUP has yet to decide whether to back the Windsor Framework.

 The UK and EU are hoping their proposed framework to deliver changes to the contentious Northern Ireland Protocol will be enough to convince the party to return to devolved government.